aws-samples/aws-serverless-security-workshop/docs/05-usage-plan/README.md

 ## Module 5D (Optional): Use the Lambda authorizer to provide the API key

+&#9888; **Caution: This optional module assumes you have completed Module 1** &#9888;

-To make the API consumer's life easier, instead of forcing them to add a separate `x-api-key` header to the request they are making, we can make API Gateway take the API Key from the lambda authorizer.
+If you have already completed module 1: to make the API consumer's life easier, instead of forcing them to add a separate `x-api-key` header to the request they are making, we can make API Gateway take the API Key from the lambda authorizer.
 Read more about the two sources of API keys supported by API gateway [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-key-source.html)

 To make this work: